xrdocs/8000/_tutorials/cisco-8000-port-assignment-part-2.md

 author: Chang Soo Lee
 excerpt: >-
-  This article will highlight how ports are allocated to IFG/Slice/NPU for each Cisco 8000 line card and systems.
+  This article will highlight how ports are allocated to IFG/Slice/NPU for each Cisco 8000 line card and systems (Part 2).
 tags:
   - iosxr
   - Cisco 8000